Login

 7

 Remove the mold from the sand using heat-safe gloves.
-Even if you waited overnight, it's always best to use your heat-safe gloves when you touch the metal.
-The brass piece should be easily removable if you cold bathed it correctly.
-[4]
+Even if you've waited overnight, it's best to wear heat-safe gloves when handling the metal.
+If you cold bathed it properly, the brass piece should come out easily.

 8. Advertisement